Table of Contents

 Presently, naloxone cannot be used as a part of follow-up care for high-risk patients on an outpatient basis.

 Self-control and disciplined use of prescription opioids are of prime importance when talking about the preventive methods.
-In addition, you can also consider the following tips to reduce overdose cases:
+In addition, a patient can also consider the following tips to reduce overdose cases:

-- Stick to the treatment guidelines and your doctor’s instructions.
+- Stick to the treatment guidelines and the doctor’s instructions.

-- Tame your craving and urges to get a Morphine high.
+- Tame the craving and urges to get a Morphine high.

 - Do not mix Morphine with alcohol or any other drug.

-- Talk to your doctor or pharmacists to know more about the precautions with Morphine.
+- Talk to a doctor or pharmacists to know more about the precautions with Morphine.